OpenNebula/docs/source/quick_start/usage_basics/running_containers.rst

 Now proceed to ``Instances --> VMs`` and wait for the only VM there to get into RUNNING state.

+.. note:: Even though Sunstone shows the VNC console button, VNC access to Containers or VMs running in edge clusters has been deemed insecure and as such OpenNebula filters this traffic.
+This means that the VNC access won't work to VMs running in edge clusters.

 .. |select_aws_cluster_public_network_nginx| image:: /images/select_aws_cluster_public_network_nginx.png

 Step 4.
 Connect to nginx